isb-cgc/readthedocs/docs/source/sections/gcp-info/WorkflowWithGCSFUSE.rst

    $ gcsfuse <bucketname> <myfolder/to/mount>

-example: gs://gdc-ccle-open/ is the bucket you want to mount to your VM
+Example: gs://gdc-ccle-open/ is the bucket you want to mount to your VM

 ::